ankitkumar19/Internship_Project/Readme.md

 	"method" : "xpath"
 }
 ```
-*value* : Arrays of data that is to be entered into the required fields in the order in which they			  are required.
+*value* : Arrays of data that is to be entered into the required fields in the order in which they			  are required.<br>
-*method* : Type of attribute to be used to identify element.
+*method* : Type of attribute to be used to identify element.<br>